OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ---
 title: Browsers used by Office Add-ins
-description: 'Specifies how the operating system and Office version determine what browser is used by Office Add-ins.' ms.date: 09/23/2021 ms.localizationpriority: medium
+description: 'Specifies how the operating system and Office version determine what browser is used by Office Add-ins.' ms.date: 10/05/2021 ms.localizationpriority: medium
 ---

 # Browsers used by Office Add-ins

-Office Add-ins are web applications that are displayed using iFrames when running in Office on the web and using embedded browser controls in Office for desktop and mobile clients.
+Office Add-ins are web applications that are displayed using iFrames when running in Office on the web.
+They use an embedded browser control (also known as a webview) in Office for desktop and mobile clients.
 Add-ins also need a JavaScript engine to run the JavaScript.
 Both the embedded browser and the engine are supplied by a browser installed on the user's computer.

 Which browser is used depends on: